Cislunar-Explorers/GroundSoftware/UDP_groundstation/README.md

 pip install requests
 ```

-From this directory, run the server
+From this directory, run the server.
 ```
 python3 main.py
 ```